Asthma in Children - What Happens

 At times, the

-inflammation found in asthma causes your child's
+inflammation of the airways in asthma causes your child's

 airways to narrow and produce

 mucus, resulting in asthma symptoms such as shortness